xwzy/godan/README.md

 - [ ] AVL Tree
 - [ ] RBTree

-> ⚠️⚠️ The following examples are all use default constructors for simplicity, and you should specify parameters by using NewXXX().
+> ⚠️⚠️ Some following examples are use default constructors for simplicity, you should specify parameters by using NewXXX().

 ## Bloom Filter
 > 🚀 Check out murmur on [github.com/spaolacci/murmur3](github.com/spaolacci/murmur3) for a better hash function